Run a service locally

 Run from IntelliJ

-The samples and archetype include a run configuration for IntelliJ.
+The getting started sample and other samples include a run configuration for IntelliJ.
 In the toolbar you should see:

 Local console